tefra/xsdata/docs/dataclasses.rst

 JSON Format
 ===========

-JSON format is mostly used internally for tests because I had a lot of json fixtures.
+JSON format is mostly used internally for tests because I had a lot of json fixtures but it lacks maturity and test coverage.

-It's a bit behind in features and maturity compared to the xml format.

 :class:`xsdata.formats.dataclass.serializers.JsonSerializer`